 As we went deeper into the mountains, we crawled right up the side of a couple of peaks, then went over and straight down the other side.
 No switchbacks to level things out.

-Page 2 of 2 - By now, my stomach was immune.
+By now, my stomach was immune.

 We stopped and shut off the rigs at the top of the highest mountain.
 You could see a network of trails in all directions and could hear the caravans of jeeps and four-wheelers rumbling up and down the mountains and through the dry riverbeds.